 2. Empirical Research

-2.1 Micro studies 那macro呢？
+2.1From labor economics viewpoint

-Some Micro studies show that the marginal private rate of return on educating girls is larger in many developing countries (Alderman, Behrman, Khan, Ross, & Sabot, 1995; Alderman, Behrman, Ross, & Sabot, 1996; Hill & King, 1995; World Bank, 2001). there is also considerable evidence for the imperfect substitutability of male and female labor in many settings.
+Some Micro studies show that the marginal private rate of return on educating girls is higherin many developing countries (Alderman, Behrman, Khan, Ross, & Sabot, 1995; Alderman, Behrman, Ross, & Sabot, 1996; Hill & King, 1995; World Bank, 2001).
+There is also considerable evidence for the imperfect substitutability of male and female labor in many settings.
 Simulation studies have shown that a more equal allocation of male and female labor among industries would indeed boost economic growth (World Bank, 2001; Tzannatos, 1999)

 Barro’s “puzzling Finding”

-In Barro’s early stage research, he finds some evidence that could support conditional convergence, which means that the growth rate of one country not only depends on the initial income level but also the initial human capital level.
+In Barro’s early （后面有这位学者的研究，所以我写了early stage）research, he finds some evidence that could support conditional convergence, which means that the growth rate of one country not only depends on the initial income level but also the initial human capital level.

 Based on their early researches, Barro and Lee (1994) and Barro and Sala-i-Martin (1995) include education and health capital stock into human capital while dividing education into female and male effects.
 They report the ‘puzzling’ finding that the coefficient on female primary and secondary years of schooling is negative.
 They suggest that a large gap in male and female schooling may signify backwardness and may therefore be associated with lower economic growth.
-Later, some researchers point out that this finding may be related to multicollinearityso what?.
-In most countries, male and female schooling are closely correlated,逗号在这里很重要！语法！ which makes it difficult to identify the effects individually.
+Later, some researchers point out that this finding may be related to multicollinearity.（后面一句解释了共线性问题，但我也觉得这句话好像有点短） as In most countries, male and female schooling are closely correlated,逗号在这里很重要！语法！ which makes it difficult to identify the effects individuallyexamine the effects seperately.

 Panel data examinations

-In response to the multicollinearity problem in estimating cross-section growth equations, Caselli et al. (1996) use panel data including five five-year periods to re-estimate Barro and Lee’s equations with a generalized method of moment (GMM) estimator.
+In response to the multicollinearity problem in estimating cross-section growth equations, Caselli et al. (1996) use panel data including five five-year periods to re-estimate Barro and Lee’s equations 好像还可以。我纠正我的意见。(想表达重新检验两位作者的回归式，不知道该怎么改) with a generalized method of moment (GMM) estimator.
 They report that the coefficient on female schooling is significantly positive while the coefficient on male schooling is negative.
 They argue that female education hence captures both (positive) ‘fertility effects’ and (negative) ‘human capital effects’, and the former outweighs the later while male education only represents a human capital effect, hence enjoys the negative coefficient.

 Dollar and Gatti (1999) also examined the relationship between gender inequality in education and growth.
 They try to explain five-year growth intervals and attempt to control for the possible endogeneity between education and growth using instrumental variable estimation.
 In contrast to Barro, they find that female secondary education achievement (measured as the share of the adult population that have achieved some secondary education) is positively associated with growth, while male secondary achievement is negatively associated with growth.
 In the full sample, both effects are insignificant, but it turns out that in countries with low female education, furthering female education does not promote economic growth, while in countries with higher female education levels, promoting female education has a sizeable and significant positive impact on economic growth. interesting!

-The above literature review shows that currently quantities of empirical literature have shed light on the relationship between gender inequality in education and economic growth by accomplishing cross-country analysis but! no consensus has been achieved.
-However, this research focuses on the case of China by doing a cross-province panel data examination.
-It digs deeper into the issue of gender inequality in a more specific circumstance, hence may derive a more solid and convincing result.
-What’s more, as China is becoming one of the largest developing countries in the world, it would be worthwhile reflecting the developing path and learn lessons from China.
+The above literature review shows that quantities of empirical literature have shed light on the relationship between gender inequality in education and economic growth by accomplishing cross-country analysis but! no consensus has been achieved.
+This research focuses on the case of China by doing a cross-province panel data examination.
+It digs deeper into the issue of gender inequality under a more specific circumstance (the case of China), hence may derive a more solid and convincing result.
+What’s more, as China is becoming one of the largest developing countries in the world, it would be worthwhile reflecting the developing path and learn from China.

 III.
 Method